KavetiShivanjali/ensemble_project/README.md

 ### 2. Evaluate & Explain

+Ensure the test file is placed in /data folder and also the model has been trained via model_trainer.py earlier.

 ```bash
 # Load trained model and evaluate on test set
 python src/components/model_evaluator.py --model catboost --test_file test.csv --row 0
 ```

 ### 3. Batch Predict

+Ensure the test file is placed in /data folder and also the model has been trained via model_trainer.py earlier.

 ```bash
 # Generate predictions and LIME explanations